Linux-Lite-Wiki/Init-Linux-Lite-wiki/file-management.md

-## File Management
-Certainly.
-Here's the detailed content for:

----

 ## 17. File Management

 Linux Lite offers powerful and user-friendly tools for managing files and storage devices.
 Its default file manager, **Thunar**, is lightweight, fast, and highly customizable—perfect for users who want both simplicity and control.
 Additionally, Linux Lite ensures seamless access to USB drives, external storage, and NTFS-formatted partitions.